Toward a Theory of Phase Transitions in Quantum Control Landscapes

 \subsubsection{Shannon entropy approximation}

-We would like to explicitly evaluate the partition function in Eq.~\eqref{eq:partfunc_exact_2_BB}.
+We would like to explicitly evaluate the partition function in Eq.~\eqref{eq:partfunc-exact-BB}.
 Unfortunately, the Shannon entropy makes the integral intractable by means of elementary analytical tools.
-Since we are interested in the simplest possible analytical estimate of the order parameter $q_\text{BB}(T)$, we search for an approximation of the Shannon entropy which allows the partition function to be evaluated by elementary means.
-To this end, we substitute the nonlinear Shannon entropy with the quadratic function
+Since we are interested in the simplest possible analytical estimate of the order parameter $q_\text{BB}(T)$, we search for an approximation of the Shannon entropy that allows the partition function to be evaluated by elementary means.